puiu91/MultiSelectLite/README.md

 A light javascript solution for creating an HTML component that mimics a select element but allows for multiple options to be selected at once from the dropdown.

 Ideally this is not intended to replace the ```<select>``` used in a ```<form>``` HTML element but as a standalone HTML component.
 If you wanted to pass the selected values from MultiSelectLite to a form, you could hook into MultiSelectLite, json prepare the array of list items selected, and add them to a hidden input field.
+See the example below.

 **Features**
 * multiple options can be selected at once